EnterprisePHP/EPDoctrineLockBundle/README.md

 Step 1: Download the Bundle
 ---------------------------

-Open a command console, enter your project directory and execute the following command to download the latest version of this bundle:
+Open a command console, go to your project directory and execute the following command to download the latest version of this bundle:

 ```bash